marticztn/IUACR-Release/README.md

 # IUACR-Release
-Automated Class Register for Indiana University (Releases for Windows &amp; MacOS) The latest release will be published to the "releases" section at the top :)
+Automated Class Register for Indiana University (Releases for Windows &amp; MacOS).
+The latest release will be published to the "releases" section at the top :)

 <b>Features planned for v1.0 release:</b>
 1. View holds